Talk to us

 1. One-on-one video call is a typical example.
 Each user publishes an uplink stream and subscribes to a downlink stream, and the bandwidth required under the P2P model is similar to that required under the client-server model.

 2. Many-to-many.
 In a video conference with multiple parties, users must publish (X-1) uplink streams and subscribe to (X-1) downlink streams.
-While in the client-server model, each user has to publish one uplink stream and subscribe to (X-1) downlink streams.
+In the client-server model, each user has to publish one uplink stream and subscribe to (X-1) downlink streams.
 The bandwidth consumption for uplink streaming in the P2P model will be much heavier than that in the client-server model.
 Hence, it is tough to scale up the number of users in the P2P model.

 3. One-on-many.
 A typical example of this kind of scenario is one-way live streaming.
 The P2P model is unsuitable for such a scenario because it cannot support the scale of concurrent stream subscribers.

 4. Communication with other protocols.
 Live streaming can be used as an example for this scenario too.
 For live streaming, a content distributing network (CDN) must support a large scale of concurrent users.
 To use a CDN, streams need to be delivered using the RTMP protocol, which uses AAC and H.264 to encode and decode media data.
 As WebRTC uses RTP/RTCP protocol for data transmission, a WebRTC stream needs to be converted to RTMP protocol, and its media payload needs to be transcoded from OPUS&VP8 to AAC&H.264 or the other way around.
-An MCU is needed here to perform transcoding and transmuxing.
+An MCU is needed here to perform transcoding and transmuting.
 Apparently, WebRTC in the P2P model doesn’t satisfy this requirement.

 Commercial RTC solutions VS. WebRTC (P2P) solutions